Integrated ab initio modelling of atomic order and magnetic anisotropy for rare-earth-free magnet design: effects of alloying additions in $\mathrm{L}1_0$ FeNi: Methods

 \subsection{Pairwise Atomistic Model}

-To explore the alloy phase space further, we map the concentration derivatives of the internal energy of the alloy, $S^{(2)}_{\alpha\alpha'}(\mathbf{k})$, to a pairwise real-space interaction.
+To explore the alloy phase space further than is possible with the above linear response analysis, we map the concentration derivatives of the internal energy of the alloy, $S^{(2)}_{\alpha\alpha'}(\mathbf{k})$, to a pairwise real-space interaction.
 This real-space model, referred to as the Bragg-Williams model~\cite{bragg_effect_1934, bragg_effect_1935}, is lattice-based and has a Hamiltonian of the form

 The effective pairwise interactions, $V_{i\alpha; j\alpha'}$, are recovered from $S^{(2)}_{\alpha\alpha'}(\mathbf{k})$ by means of a inverse Fourier transform.
 The mapping from reciprocal-space to real-space and fixing of the gauge degree of freedom on the $V_{i\alpha; j\alpha'}$ is specified in earlier works~\cite{khan_statistical_2016, woodgate_compositional_2022, woodgate_short-range_2023}.
-These interactions are assumed to be isotropic and the sum in Eq.~\ref{eq:b-w} is then taken as a sum over coordination shells, {\it i.e.} first-nearest neighbours, second-nearest neighbours, etc.
+These interactions are assumed to be isotropic and the sum in Eq.~\ref{eq:b-w} is then taken as a sum over coordination shells, {\it i.e.} first-nearest neighbours, second-nearest neighbours, \textit{etc.}